pistacheio/pistache/README.md

 - `libpistache.so.X.Y.Z`: This is the actual shared-library binary file.
 The _X_, _Y_ and _Z_ values are the major, minor and patch interface versions respectively.

-- `libpistache.so.X`: This is the _soname_ soft link that points to the binary file.
+- `libpistache.so.X.Y`: This is the _soname_ soft link that points to the binary file.
 It is what other programs and other libraries reference internally.
 You should never need to directly reference this file in your build environment.

 - `libpistache.so`: This is the _linker name_ entry.
 This is also a soft link that refers to the soname with the highest major interface version.
 This linker name is what is referred to on the linker command line.